 - the party raising the Dispute must provide a Dispute Notice to the other party; and

 - the parties must engage in confidential senior level negotiations with a view to resolving the Dispute.

 - If a Dispute has not been resolved within 14 days after the Dispute Notice is given, the parties agree to refer the Dispute to mediation in accordance with the Resolution Institute Mediation Rules.

 - If a Dispute has not been resolved within 28 days after the Dispute Notice is given, the Dispute must be referred to arbitration conducted in English, with the seat of arbitration to be Sydney, Australia and in accordance with the ACICA Arbitration Rules.
-The number of arbitrators will be one if the amount in Dispute is under $10 million or three if the amount in Dispute is more than $10 million.
+The number of arbitrators will be one if the amount in Dispute is under $10 million or three if the amount in Dispute is $10 million or more.

-17.4 No court proceedings may be commenced in relation to a Dispute other than in accordance with section 34A of the Commercial Arbitration Act 2010 (NSW) or to seek interim relief.
+17.4 No court proceedings may be commenced in relation to a Dispute other than in accordance with section 34A of the Commercial Arbitration Act 2010 (NSW) or to seek Urgent Relief.

 17.5 Relationship of the parties

 Nothing in this Agreement will constitute or be construed to constitute a party as the partner, agent, employee, or representative of any other party or to create any trust relationship between them.

 Neither party (the Excused Party) will be liable for any failure to perform its obligations (other than an obligation to pay) under this Agreement to the extent that performance is delayed, prevented, restricted, or interfered with for any reason beyond the reasonable control of that party, including where we are the Excused Party your failure to comply with your obligations under this Agreement.